 A: Doesn’t the world become more interesting when you recognize similar plants?
 You have sharp eyes and a good memory for plant characteristics.

-I have some of the plant in my back yard.
+I have the plant in my back yard.
 It’s called wild poinsettia, Euphorbia heterophylla.
 Some gardeners consider it ornamental, some treat it as a weed.

 I’ll let you decide what to do with it.